 Change is hard for most people.
 We repeat patterns over and over and over again.
 The known.
 Even though we can easily see what we need to do to evolve our fictional characters or our friends, we can’t often see how to do it for ourselves.

 “I really am scared of success.
 I’m afraid when they get done peeling away all the happy smiles and lovely pictures, they’ll find out I’m just a scared little boy who is merely a fraud, a poseur!”

-When I became a black belt in Chung Do Kwan after eight years of training, I remember not feeling like I was skilled enough for what people’s perception of a “black belt” was.
+When I got my first black belt in Chung Do Kwan after eight years of training, I remember not feeling like I was skilled enough for what people’s perception of a “black belt” was.
 I was good, but I was no Bruce Lee – the image most people have a marital artist.
 My master said, “Now, your journey really begins.
-Now you start to really learn.”
+Now, you start to really learn.”
 Perhaps we should think about it that way instead of fearing once success hits, the bar has been set too high for us to repeat that success.
 Shift our thought process.